nathhanwong/cse15l-lab-reports/index.md

 - no error

-Here are examples of the commans "cd", "ls", and "cat" with a path to a file as an argument:
+Here are examples of the commands "cd", "ls", and "cat" with a path to a file as an argument:

 ![Image](cd_file.png)
 - working directory: /home/lecture1